 It was the physical aspect of yoga that initially captured Emily’s attention.
 However, it was the calmness and clarity she experienced at the end of each class that sparked her interest to delve deeper into the teachings of Yoga.
 Emily completed a year apprenticeship with Simon Borg Olivier and Bianca Machliss in Sydney in 2009 and taught full time at Yoga Synergy receiving her 500hr Yoga teaching certificate.
 In that time she met Clive Sheridan and began deepening her understanding of Yoga with the teachings of Advaita Vedanta and Tantric philosophies in India.
 Emily has since gone on to study the healing potency of Yoga, completing a 600hr Post Graduate Diploma of Yoga Therapy, under the guidance of Dr N. Chandrasekaran MBBS (Dr NC) in the Krishnamacharya tradition with Yoga Therapy Australia.
 Currently Emily works as a Yoga therapist at a private rehab centre in Byron Bay and is also studying a Masters of Social Work (counselling).
 Over the years, Emily has facilitated workshops and retreats in Sydney, Bali, India and Vietnam.
 Emily delights in sharing her passion for yoga, yoga therapy and yogic philosophy with others.

 In the Hindu religious tradition, Ananda signifies eternal bliss, understood to be at very core of the human experience.
 Yoga is a practice aiming at conscious union with this blissful foundation of our being (Sat-Chit-Ananda).
-As such, yoga has been part of Ananda’s life from the time of her conception; however, she has been teaching yoga for 12 years and practicing many more.
-Ananda is a dedicated SmartFLOW certified teacher and teacher trainer, completing over 3000hrs of teacher training's who is known to teach with humour, grace, and technical precision.
-As a former yoga studio owner, Ananda cultivated community and culture of teaching and practice with the SmartFLOW methodology.
+As such, yoga has been part of Ananda’s life from the time of her conception; however, she has been teaching yoga for 11 years, and practicing many more.
+Ananda is a dedicated SmartFLOW certified teacher and teacher trainer, who is known to teach with humour, grace, and technical precision.
+As a former yoga studio owner, Ananda cultivated community and culture of teaching and practice.
 Through many years of love and hard work, she instilled an indelible sense of curiosity and awareness in her teachers and students.
 Her dedication to the process and practice of yoga continues to remind us that life is in state of constant change.
 She believes yoga is deep listening, an act of physical and mental attuning, which increases the possibility for personal change.
 Yoga allows for a greater range of movement, so we might be able to adapt and grow in harmony with the moment.
-Ananda continues to study and apprentice with her beloved teacher Annie Carpenter.
+Ananda has compleated over 3000 hrs of Teacher Training with, Noah Maze, Christina Sell, Darren Rhodes, Tara Judelle, Maty Ezraty, and continues to study and apprentice with her beloved teacher Annie Carpenter.

 Passionate about blending eastern and western perspectives in her teaching, Dana is known for her ability to weave together intelligent sequencing, articulate alignment, and practical insights in a light-hearted and accessible manner.
 She travels across the globe to lead 200HR Teacher Trainings with Yoga Medicine and Tiffany Cruikshank, and is an anatomy lecturer for the Creature Yoga 200Hr Teacher Training program in Byron Bay.
 Dana is a contributor to Yoga Journal, Yoga Digest, Well Being Yoga Experience, DIY Active, and Yoga Medicine’s social media.